Golden Haggadah: Purpose

 The Haggadah is a copy of the liturgy used during the Seder service of Jewish Passover.
 The most common traits of a Haggadah are the inclusion of an introduction on how to set the table for a seder, an opening mnemonic device for remembering the order of the service, and content based on the Hallel Psalms and three Pedagogic Principles.
 These written passages are intended to be read aloud at the beginning of Passover and during the family meal.
 These holy manuscripts were generally collected in private handheld devotional books.

 The introduction of Haggadah as illustrated manuscripts occurred around the 13th and 14th centuries.
 Noble Jewish patrons of the European royal courts would often use the illustration styles of the time to have their Haggadah made into illustrated manuscripts.
 The manuscripts would have figurative representations of stories and steps to take during service combined with traditional ornamental workings of the highest quality at the time.
 In regards to the Golden Haggadah, it was most likely created as a part of this trend in the early 14th century.
-It is considered one of the earliest examples of illustrated Haggadah of Spanish origin to contain a complete sequence of illustrations of the books of Genesis and Exodus.
+It is considered one of the earliest examples of illustrated Haggadot of Spanish origin to contain a complete sequence of illustrations of the books of Genesis and Exodus.
+The Sarajevo Haggadah of about 1350 is probably the next best known example from Catalonia.